amazonessari/Portfolio/README.md

 ## Getting Started

-This website is built by Hugo - Open-source static site generators
+It is built by open-source static site generators HUGO.

 ### Install Hugo